kevinhughes27/parity-server/README.md

 To sync teams from Zuluru run `heroku run python server/zuluru_sync.py`

-To backup the database (only the raw games data the rest is calculated by the app) run `python server/backup.py`
+To backup the database (only the raw games data the rest is calculated by the app) run `python server/cli.py backup`

-To seed the production database use the seed script with the `prod` command line argument `python server/seed.py prod`
+To seed the production database use the seed script with the `prod` command line argument `python server/cli.py seed --prod`

 Contributing